 Months of entry

-This is the only MA programme in History and Philosophy of Art offered by a British university in Paris and taught in English.
+This MA, taught at Kent’s Paris School of Arts and Culture, provides a structured introduction to the postgraduate study of the history and philosophy of art.
+It is the only History and Philosophy of Art MA offered by a British university in Paris and taught in English.

-You spend the entire year in the French capital, which allows you to participate in excursions to prominent cultural locations and make use of research resources that are only available in Paris.
+You spend the entire year at Kent’s Paris School of Arts and Culture where you study at the Columbia Global Center (known as Reid Hall), which is located in a historic corner of Montparnasse in the heart of Paris.
+This allows you to participate in excursions to prominent cultural locations and make use of research resources that are only available in Paris.
 You have the unique opportunity to study the arts at postgraduate level within the context of a city that has been at the very centre of many crucial artistic and art theoretical developments in the past few centuries.

 Information for international students